 As expected, Ariana’s blog is a jam-packed resource for parents with children who plan to visit Peru.
 Below are some of the most applicable (and useful) posts from her blog that will help you plan your trip to Peru with Kids!

-While kids are small and portable (eg, toddlers) they make decent trekking companions… have you considered Trekking with Toddlers in the Andes?
+While kids are small and portable (eg, toddlers) they make decent trekking companions.
+Have you ever considered it?
+Ariana provides loads of advice in her blog.

 Acclimatization needs to be taken seriously by everyone, but especially parents.
-This is a must-read article for everyone, whether they plan to trek or not.
+This is a must-read article for everyone visiting Peru with kids, whether they plan to trek or not.

 If you are considering visiting the Amazon, it is a zoned malaria area.
 So, what are the risks of malaria when travelling with kids?
 Find out in this informative article.

-This article is aimed at people travelling with younger children who are looking for ideas about what to see and do at Machu Picchu.
+We have lots of information about visiting Machu Picchu for adults on our own blog, but this article is aimed specifically at people travelling with younger children who are looking for ideas about what to see and do at Machu Picchu with kids.

 Looking for some first-hand experiences of trekking with small kids in the Andes?
 Wondering what is possible?
 Then take a look at these different treks that have been done with babies, and small kids.

 A lodge-to-lodge trek is also a good way to trek with small children but with more comfort than camping out in the cold!
-Read all about Ariana’s experiences in her great lodge-to-lodge trekking with kids blog.
+Read all about Ariana’s experiences in her fantastically informative blog.